foojoowee/piano-deploy/README.md

 Project is very straight-forward and basic with react (v18.2.0) and react-dom as its only dependencies.
 To run it simply use "npm run dev"

-Future Development:
+Future Development/Improvements:

+Currently the app is not supported on mobile.
+Due to the nature of the app, it might not be feasible to be used on mobile.
-I might look to add more features regarding the recording and playing - and being able to choose music files.
+Might look to add more features regarding the recording and playing multiple music files.
 I might even work on a transcriber (similar to synthesia)
-I could also simplify certain chords with a single key binding to make it easier to play.
+Could also bind chords (multiple keys) to a single key binding which might enhance experience.
-But, overall using a "computer keyboard" is certainly much much harder and feels bad compared to playing on a normal keyboard -  this could be just a fun app to mess around on your touch screen tablets.
+But, overall using a "computer keyboard" feels bad compared to playing on a normal music keyboard -  this could be just a fun app to mess around on your touch screen tablets.

 Contact: